 You may not believe that Jesus is the Son of God, but hopefully by the end of this you will believe that he was at least a man.

 Before I present you with four reasons why you should believe that Jesus of Nazareth historically existed, I must first address one piece of “evidence” that is often cited whenever this subject is discussed.
-That is to say, when the topic of the historical Jesus is brought up, it is common for the Shroud of Turin to be invoked as tangible proof of his existence.
+When the topic of the historical Jesus is brought up, it is common for the Shroud of Turin to be invoked as tangible proof of his existence.
 Believers claim that the Shroud of Turin is the actual burial shroud of Jesus.
 Indeed, it is difficult for anyone to explain how or why it seems to bear his likeness in the fibers.
-The shroud is without a doubt intriguing, but pardon my pun here, it is too deeply shrouded in mystery to be of any practical use to our current discussion.
-The inconclusive nature of the carbon dating has kept both, believers and skeptics, from claiming a definitive victory in the matter, and therefore neither side should cite the shroud as proving or disproving anything.
+The shroud is without a doubt extremely intriguing, but pardon my pun here, it is too deeply shrouded in mystery to be of any practical use to our current discussion.
+The controversial nature of the carbon dating has kept both, believers and skeptics, from claiming a definitive victory in the matter, and therefore, unfortunately, neither side can cite the shroud as proving or disproving anything.

 Nevertheless, despite not being able to use the Shroud as evidence to prove the historicity of Jesus, I implore anyone to try to recreate anything like it; it simply cannot be done.
-So in that sense, the shroud is absolutely miraculous, and should not be disregarded completely.
-It definitely holds value — how much value it holds, however, remains to be seen.
+So in that sense, the shroud is absolutely miraculous, and should not be disregarded.
+It is of incredible value — how much value it holds, however, remains to be seen.

 I mention all of this to highlight the intent of this writing.
 This post does not seek to prove miracles.
 The goal of this post is simply to present a reasonable argument for the historical existence of a man known to the world as Jesus of Nazareth.